 - 1. Athletics: under the supervision of the Athletic Director, students in both Middle and High School have the opportunity to compete in a range of Athletic opportunities. - 2.
 Volunteer Opportunities: In the running the operations of the Academy, there are a host of circumstances in which student volunteers are invited to assist the school in organizing and executing special events, providing peer support, leading mentor programs, editing school publications, and the like. - 3.
 Enrichment Courses: A typical school-day provides six rich hours of learning for students.
 The Academy knows that many students will crave additional opportunity to study some topics more deeply while others may wish to explore previously unstudied subject matter.
 The Enrichment Courses are additional opportunities for student to receive instruction from the Academy's faculty outside of the ordinary time of the school day.
 While the exact meeting time(s) may vary and the exact content of each course may change from semester to semester, the menu of enrichment courses that a school offers are from a fixed list that our network can best support, supervise, and continually improve.
 All enrichment courses have attendance requirements and culminate with a final project/deliverable at the end of the semester.
-The following are some enrichment courses the Academy may offer: - Menu of Courses:
+The following are some enrichment courses the Academy may offer:

+- Menu of Courses:

-World Languages
+- World Languages

-Antiquities
+- Antiquities

-Theater
+- o Theater

-Instrumental Music
+- o Instrumental Music

-o Choir
+- o Choir

-Philosophy
+- Philosophy

-Poetry
+- o Poetry

-o Math
+- Math

-Science
+- Science

-Speech and Debate
+- Speech and Debate

-o Mock Trial
+- o Mock Trial

-Writer's Workshop
+- o Writer's Workshop

-o Engineering/Robotics
+- o Engineering/Robotics

-o Horticulture
+- Horticulture

-o Chess
+- Chess

-o Strategic Games
+- Strategic Games